Insurance Agency M&A: How Brokers Overcharge

 But: Hire a consultant at an hourly rate ($300-$500/hour) instead of a broker at 5-10% commission.
 You'll pay $10K-$30K for 30-60 hours of expert advice instead of $50K-$100K for a "standard" package.

-How to Choose the Right Sales Channel
+How Do You Choose the Right Sales Channel for Your Agency?

 Use this decision tree: